Chrysalis Phase System

 Core Value: Respect

-The responsibilities in this phase include: increased allowance, increased home visits, correspondence with approved friends, and increased phone call time with family.
+The responsibilities in this phase include increased allowance, they can go on home visits, correspondence with approved friends, and increased phone call time with family.

 5. Stability Phase